EDUC& 115 5 credits

 Tutor Training I

 Presents basic orientation to tutoring program policies and procedures, tutoring methods and interpersonal relationship skills for tutors.
-Prerequisites: college-level writing skills and acceptance in an established tutoring program or permission of instructor.
+Prerequisites: college-level writing skills and acceptance in an established tutoring program or instructor's signature.

 Tutor Training II

 Presents tutor center management, advanced tutoring methods and interpersonal relationship skills for tutoring.
-Prerequisites: college-level writing skills and one year's experience in a tutoring program or permission of instructor.
+Prerequisites: college-level writing skills and one year's experience in a tutoring program or instructor signature.

 EDUC& 136 3 credits